 It is important that research proposals accurately reflect the direct costs of meeting today's animal care standards.
 This can be broken down in to two primary areas:

 1. Costs, Care, and Housing of Animals

-Contact the Faculty Farm Coordinator or Farm Manager of the appropriate farm or animal facility for the current per diem rates.
+Contact the Farm Manager of the appropriate farm or animal facility for the current per diem rates.

 2. Special Costs